What previous mentees and mentors say about the scheme

 We currently run two schemes.
 Take a closer read below to work out which one is right for you.

-Senior Scheme: This is for you if you’re already an established journalist.
-Most likely, you’ll be looking for more senior positions or guidance on how to progress your career at a higher level.
+Senior Scheme: This is for you if you’ve already been a journalist for at least five years.
+Most likely you’ll be looking for more senior positions or guidance on how to progress your career at a higher level.
+You may also be freelance, thinking of going freelance or considering how to diversify.
+Women who have taken an extended career break are welcome to apply.
 Mentors will be selected from our committee and their networks.
+Senior mentees agree to become junior mentors the following year.

-Successful applicants will be introduced to their mentors in the first week of January 2021 and meet them at a special mentoring reception.
-The scheme lasts for a year and includes at least four one-to-one meetings.
+Successful applicants will be e-introduced to their mentors in January 2021.
+The scheme lasts for a year and includes at least four one-to-one meetings, in person if permissible under coronavirus rules, online, by phone or email, or a combination.
 You can read more about our mentoring guidelines here.

 How To Apply

-The scheme is only open to WIJ members – please join by downloading the membership & DD form HERE.
-We are sorry but are not able to accept applications from students.
+The scheme is only open to WIJ members – please join by downloading the membership & DD forms HERE.
+The application deadline is Friday December 4.
+Please do not send us additional CVs or attachments – we aim to find mentors for everyone who applies, it’s not a competition